danielsaatchi/EMIT/README.md

 # EMIT (SFID-tags)
-This is an Open Source Deeptech Blueprint
+This is an open-source blueprint for the sonic transponder AI system.

 ## Machine Learning on TPMS dataset